 The Tortex range has become the most well known of the Jim Dunlop plectrums.
 Tortex refers to the material of the guitar pick but no one really knows for sure what the exact materials that makeup tortex.
 From what I understand it is pretty much like a delrin guitar pick.
-You can see below how Dunlop make the Tortex picks in all of their shapes and gauges.
+You can see below how Dunlop makes the Tortex picks in all of their shapes and gauges.
 Each color of the Tortex range is representative of a different gauge.
 So, while the shape may change, you’ll always know which gauge to get by looking at the color of the Tortex pick.
 Tortex picks range from a gauge of 0.50mm all the way up to 1.5mm.

 |Dunlop Tortex TIII, Orange, .60mm||Dunlop Tortex Pitch Black, 0.88mm||Dunlop Tortex Jazz III XL, Purple, 1.14mm||Dunlop Tortex Fins, Red, .50mm||Dunlop Tortex Small Tear Drop, Blue, 1.0mm||Dunlop - Tortex Triangle 1.0mm|

 Nylon is a favorite material for many guitarists due to its feel and flexibility.
 You can read more about the nylon material here.
-Over the years Jim Dunlop have made some pretty famous nylon picks including their stubby range as well as the Herco range which is a pick used by Jimmy Page of Led Zeppelin.
-Before Tortex took over as the prefered Dunlop pick, the Dunlop Nylons were the number 1 choice for many guitar players.
+Over the years Jim Dunlop has made some pretty famous nylon picks including their stubby range as well as the Herco range which is a pick used by Jimmy Page of Led Zeppelin.
+Before Tortex took over as the preferred Dunlop pick, the Dunlop Nylons were the number 1 choice for many guitar players.
 Read more about nylon guitar picks here

 |Dunlop Nylon Standard, Medium Gray, .73mm||Dunlop Nylon Standard, Light Gray, .60mm||Dunlop Nylon Pick, Gold, .73mm||Herco Flex 75 Nylon Flat Picks, Silver, Heavy||Dunlop Nylon Fin, Light Gray, .67mm||Dunlop Nylon Big Stubby, Light Gray, 1.0mm|

-In order to solve the problem of nylon picks slipping out of the guitar players fingers, Dunlop created a special criss cross grip that is called the “maxi-grip”.
+In order to solve the problem of nylon picks slipping out of the guitar players fingers, Dunlop created a special criss-cross grip that is called the “maxi-grip”.
 This awesome feature is available on a selection of their regular and jazz nylon picks.
-Unfortunately the Max-grip is not an option on other materials except nylon.
-The criss-cross grip however definitely makes a difference and helps stop slipping and dropping of the guitar pick.
+Unfortunately, the Max-grip is not an option on other materials except nylon.
+This guitar picks with grip definitely makes a difference.
+And helps stop slipping and dropping of the guitar pick.

 |Dunlop Max-Grip Nylon Jazz III, Carbon Fiber||Dunlop Nylon Max Grip Guitar Picks - 1.0 mm||Dunlop Max-Grip Jazz III, Red Nylon||Dunlop EVHPT02 Guitar Picks||Dunlop Max Grip Nylon Standard Picks (1.5mm)|

 Ultex refers to the material used to make these picks.
-Sometimes the material “Ultex” is also called, Ultem It is an indestructible material but besides for that, the feel and playability of this guitar pick is becoming more and more popular as more guitarists try them.
+Sometimes the material “Ultex” is also called, Ultem It is an indestructible material but besides for that, the feel and playability of this guitar pick are becoming more and more popular as more guitarists try them.
 They are liked by many guitarists because of the attack the pick produces.
 A famous user of the Ultex picks is James Hetfield of Metallica.
 The Ultex thumb picks also seem to be growing in popularity.
 However, the Jazz Ultex is probably the most popular of the Ultex range of plectrums.

 |Dunlop Ultex Standard, .73mm||Dunlop Ultex Sharp, 1.14mm||Dunlop Ultex Jazz III, 1.38mm||Dunlop Ultex Jazz III, 2.0mm||Dunlop Black Fang James Hetfield 1.14mm||Dunlop Ultex Thumbpicks, Large||Dunlop Ultex Triangle, 1.14mm|

 This is a relatively new material to the Jim Dunlop range.
 It’s quickly gaining in popularity and they are making more of their famous picks in this material.
 Whilst you can get Primetone picks in a regular gauge, the triangle-shaped picks are the most favored by guitarists.

 |Dunlop Primetone Standard .73mm Sculpted (Grip)||Dunlop Primetone Jazz III XL 1.4mm Sculpted (Grip)||Dunlop Primetone Small Triangle 1.3mm Sculpted (Smooth)||Dunlop Primetone Semi-Round 1.3mm Sculpted (Smooth)||Dunlop Primetone LG RND6/BG|

-As I mentioned at the beginning, Jim dunlop picks are used by so many famous guitarists around the world.
+As I mentioned at the beginning, Jim Dunlop picks are used by so many famous guitarists around the world.
 If you look below, you can see the many signature series picks that are available.
-These include Robert Johnson, Kirk Hammett, Animals as Leaders etc. Many more famous guitar players use Dunlop guitar picks but may not have a signature series pick.
+These include Robert Johnson, Kirk Hammett, Animals as Leaders, etc. Many more famous guitar players use Dunlop guitar picks but may not have a signature series pick.
 The only signature plectrums that don’t seem to be around are those which are made from the celluloid material.